LucySVenutiWinter/Deep-Q-Network/readme.md

 ### Q learning

 Q learning is a method of reinforcement learning that doesn't require knowing anything about how actions affect the world, which makes it broadly applicable.
 In its simplest form, it uses a table to track how effective its actions have been at getting positive outcomes.
-Frequently, the value is modified such that rewards in the near future are treated as more valuable than those in the far future, but for games as short as the Doom minigame used here, this is unnecessary.
+Frequently, the value is modified such that rewards in the near future are treated as more valuable than those in the far future, but for games as short as the Doom minigame used here, this isn't particularly important.

 ### Deep Q learning